 It is home to 2 people.
 It is a city with an unemployment rate of 058%, an average annual salary of $ 351, an average home price of $ 2,7, and an average monthly rent of $ 53.
 Austin is one of the fastest growing urban areas in the country.

 While the average selling price of a single-family home in Austin is well above the national median, residents of the city do not pay income taxes and have low state and local tax rates.
 The average travel time to work is 27,1 minutes, which is in line with the national average.

-While Austin attracts a wide range of people, from students and single professionals to families and retirees, it is not geographically diverse.
+Although Austin attracts a wide range of people, from college students and single professionals to families and retirees, it is not geographically diverse.
 The average age of city residents is 34 years.

 Best places to retire:

 Sarasota took first place due to its increased attractiveness and ratings in the labor market.
 The city also ranks in the top 25 best places to live and best places for quality of life and ranks 4th in the ranking of the fastest growing places.

 785 people live here, the unemployment rate is 997%, the average annual salary is $ 3,1, the average house price is $ 44, and the average monthly rent is $ 230.
 Average commuting time to work is 227 minutes, 754 minutes below the national average.